Tag: 1970s

 Date: 11 November, 1971

 Davidson took a moment to look around the regularly busy neighborhood street before using her ID card to unlock the unmarked office door, another anomaly that would be hard to explain to anyone unfamiliar with the new technology.
+As soon as the door closed, sealing off the ubiquitous thrum of the Mission District in full midday bustle, the sound was replaced by another, more abrasive noise: the sound of her angry superior.

 “Davidson,” the orotund voice rattled the framed portrait of Richard Milhous Nixon hanging in the entry hall.
 “In my office.
 Now.”